 This isn’t exactly the article I had in mind to post today… but I just can’t keep myself from sharing the great news!
 Our little family has a new member: a dachshund mix puppy!

-As I write this, she is obsessively sniffing the entire surface area of the living room floor.
+As I write this, this little doxie (as dachshunds are sometimes affectionally called) is obsessively sniffing the entire surface area of the living room floor.
 And yes, she!
 I’m no longer the only female in the house – finally!

 Disclosure: This post contains affiliate links.
 This means that if you purchase any of my recommended products at the bottom of the post, I will earn a small commission at no extra charge to you.
 Keep in mind though, that I only post affiliate links to products and services I personally love and use myself!
 Purchasing through my page ensures that I am able to keep writing useful content for all of you.